A Scaling Law for Synthetic-to-Real Transfer: How Much Is Your Pre-training Effective?

+\paragraph{Curve fitting:} After obtaining the empirical errors $\hat{L}$, we estimated the parameters of \eqref{eq:simple-law} by nonlinear least squares in the log-log space.
+We solved the minimization problem of $\sum_i |\log \hat{L}(n_i, s) - \log(D n_i^{-\alpha} + C)|^2$ with a fixed fine-tuning data size $s$ and pre-training data sizes $n_i=2^i \times 1000$ for data point index $i=0,\dots,6$.
 In the experiments, we empirically encountered some instability between $D$ and $\alpha$.
 We fixed $D=0.48$ by the median values of $D$'s for all the settings and estimated $\alpha$ and $C$ independently for each case.
 We explain this procedure with more details in Appendix~\ref{sec:illposedness}.